A Letter to Our Students

-Most importantly, I miss the seniors who are about to graduate from Elmhurst College.
+Most importantly, I miss the seniors who are about to graduate from Elmhurst University.
 What I miss pales in comparison to what the seniors are missing.
 They miss their friends and all the campus events I listed above, but most of all they are hurt that there may not be a graduation in late May.
-At this time, the College has not yet decided whether to cancel graduation for May 23.
+At this time, the University has not yet decided whether to cancel graduation for May 23.
 We are still hopeful we can make Commencement work in some form but need to continue monitoring the news and following best practices when it comes to group events.

 To all of our seniors, we have not forgotten you.
 You each deserve to celebrate your academic accomplishments, and as an institution, we want to celebrate this great milestone with you.
 Please know that we are exploring every option available to us to make graduation happen.

 To all students, I know the transition from face-to-face, in-person learning to online learning has likely been more difficult than you may have anticipated.
 I have heard from a number of you about just how hard it has been.
-You picked Elmhurst College because of the exceptional education you would receive from the best faculty in their disciplines.
+You picked Elmhurst University because of the exceptional education you would receive from the best faculty in their disciplines.
 You wanted to be in a small classroom environment where students actively engaged in class discussions and made you think critically about the world around you.
 Changing to online and remote learning has been hard; I get it.
 I would ask that at this time that we allow everyone a little bit more “grace.”

 As hard as it has been for students to make this transition, it has also been equally challenging for the faculty to shift their mindset to online and remote instruction.
 Like you, they value the interactions in the classroom, and they miss the face-to-face conversations.
 They miss you, their students, coming into a classroom laughing, and leaving knowing you learned something new that day.
 Like you, they have had to navigate unfamiliar territory to continue to provide high levels of academic engagement.